Gymnasium (ancient Greece): Origins, rules, and customs

 A hermaic sculpture of an old man, thought to be the master of a gymnasium.
 He held a long stick in his right hand.
 Ai Khanoum, Afghanistan, 2nd century BC.

 The regulation of the Athenian gymnasium is attributed by Pausanias (i.
 39. 3) to Theseus.
 Solon made several laws on the subject; according to Galen these were reduced to a workable system of management in the time of Cleisthenes (late 6th century and early 5th century BC).
 While the origins of physical exercise regimes was thought to be Sparta of Lacaedemon, or Knossos of Crete, the practice of exercising in the nude had its beginnings in the 7th century BC.
 The same purpose is frequently attributed to the tradition of oiling the body, a custom so costly that it required significant public and private subsidies (the practice was the largest expense in gymnasia).

 Cleinias of Crete describes the origin of the tradition of Cretan gymnasia and common meals in Book I of Plato's Laws, and ascribes them to the mythological lawgiver Rhadamanthus.

 The original iterations of gymnasia were large open areas at city outskirts, not enclosed structures.

 The athletic contests for which the gymnasium supplied the means of training and competition formed part of the social and spiritual life of the Greeks from very early on.
 The contests took place in honour of heroes and gods, sometimes forming part of a periodic festival or the funeral rites of a deceased chief.
 The free and active Greek lifestyle (spent to a great extent in the open air) reinforced the attachment to such sports and after a period of time the contests became a prominent element in Greek culture.
 The victor in religious athletic contests, though he gained no material prize other than a wreath, was rewarded with the honour and respect of his fellow citizens.
 Training of competitors for the greater contests was a huge matter of public concern and special buildings were provided by the state for such use, with management entrusted to public officials.
 A victory in the great religious festivals was counted an honour for the whole state.

+Active training in the gymnasiums was chiefly restricted to boys and young men.
+In some places, including at the Heraean Games at Olympia, footraces between unmarried girls were held, but girls were usually excluded from other activities such as wrestling, and they did not compete against boys and men when racing.
+While male participants were always fully nude, this was not necessarily the case for girls.
+At Sparta and in Attica, they raced either naked or wearing only a short skirt or trunks.
+At Olympia, they raced in a chiton that left their right breasts and shoulders bared.